MarcoFaccani/spring-data-rest-app/README.md

 - get all customer specifying page size: `curl 'http://localhost:8081/customers?size={page_number}'`
 - get all customer specifying page number: `curl 'http://localhost:8081/customers?page={page_number}'`

+## Customizaion

+### Disable a specific out-of-the-box CRUD operation:
+Simply in your repository override the method of your choice (explore the JPARepository and the extended interfaces) and annotate it with `@RestResource(exported = false)`
+Lunch the app and delete a customer by using its ID (find the curl methods down below).
+Then uncomment the deleteById override method in the repository, reboot and try again the same operation, you won't be able to delete the customer

 ## Custom endpoints
 ### Search API
 _Note: page number is zero-index based_